franko-f/X4Mod-AfterTheFall/mod_xml/ReadMe.md

 back with each other, and are thus a slightly safer and stronger start.
 Starting with one of those factions locations would give more options for missions and trade, and an easier game.

+#### Neutral sectors:
+I've also cleared any factions & Xenon from some sectors to give players a few options to set up base, and give some factions a little bit of breathing room and protection for their trade from Xenon raids.
+Be warned - it won't take long for Xenon to expand in to these territories.

+* Grand Exchange (all 3 sectors.
+Good starting location if you set up defences, but there is Xenon territory between you and other factions for trade)
+* Family Zhin
+* Wretched Skies X
+* Oort Cloud
+* Second Contact (right between Arg and Ant.
+If you claim this, you'll help Ant/Argt trade without being raided by Xenon.)
+* Bright Promise (Between TEL and PAR.
+Claiming this helps protect PAR/TEL trade and makes these two stronger.)

 #### Easier Starts:
 Vigor and Riptide pirate factions: With all the xenon raiding parties, a scrap processing